jtmieg/jtmieg/README.md

 By training, Danielle is a geneticist and molecular biologist and Jean a mathematician and theoretical physicist still active in quantum field theory and differential geometry (see arxiv).

+This repository also contains private projects dealing with Quantum Field Theory (QFT) and Neural-Nets (NN).
+Please mail us if you are interested : jeanielle.mieg@gmail.com  or mieg@ncbi.nlm.nih.gov